rheiland/Studio_rtd/docs/source/tutorials.rst

 * the `ICs` (Initial Conditions) tab, let's define some relatively simple starting positions for cells.
 The output will be a .csv file containing: `x,y,z,cell type` Here, we create a disk of hexagonally packed cells.
 Press `Plot` to see results and `->cells.csv` to write the .csv file.
 You will then provide this .csv filename on the Config Basics tab.

 .. image:: ../images/studio_template_config_ICs_enable_csv.PNG
-* In the `Config Basics` tab, we need to :heavy_check_mark: enable the cells.csv and change the folder to be "."
+* In the `Config Basics` tab, we need to enable (check) the cells.csv and change the folder to be "."

 .. image:: ../images/studio_template_user_params_no_random_cells.PNG
 * the `User Params` tab defines parameters considered to be "global" to a simulation (vs. `Custom Data`, the subtab in `Cell Types` which define parameters specific to cell types).
 Here, we change # of randomly placed cells to be 0 (because we only want to use the cells defined in the .csv file).